 The Commission publishes daily lists of conferences and hearings on its public website.
 If the application is listed for conference or hearing, your name may be published in such a list as a party to the proceeding.
+Commission conferences are conducted in private unless the Commission directs that they be public If the application is not for a stop sexual harassment order and the Commission has been asked to otherwise deal with a sexual harassment dispute, any conferences must be conducted in private.

-Commission hearings are generally open to the public.
-If the application proceeds to hearing, the Commission or a party may disclose personal information about you and other individuals in the course of a hearing.
+If the application is for an order to stop sexual harassment it could proceed to hearing.
+If it does, the hearing will generally be open to the public and the Commission or a party may disclose personal information about you and other individuals in the course of the hearing.
 If a transcript is produced of a hearing, it may be published on the Commission's public website.

-A party to a hearing or their nominated representative may request access to an audio stream of the hearing via the Commission's External Audio Portal.
+A party to a hearing or his or her nominated representative may request access to an audio stream of the audio recording of the hearing via the Commission's External Audio Portal.
 If the request is granted, the Commission's audio recording may disclose personal information about you and other individuals provided in the course of the hearing.

 The Commission publishes its decisions and orders on its public website.
 If the application is the subject of a decision or an order, your personal information may appear in the decision or order.
-The Commission also publishes approved enterprise agreements on its public website.
-Commission decisions are also routinely republished on the Austlii website and some decisions may also be reported on or republished on other websites, law reports or in workplace relations publications.
+Commission decisions are also routinely republished on the Austlii website and some decisions may also be reported on or republished on other websites or in workplace relations publications.
 Personal information in a decision or order may also be published in Commission resources including the Commission's benchbooks and practice notes.